Andrios17/T1A3---Library-CLI/README.md

 The code first calls the upon the ```display_library_multi_function()``` which will display all books in the library and return a value depending on whether there are any books in the library. ```False``` if there books, and ```True``` if there isnt.
 This is the same logic explained above in the previous feature.

-Once the user inputs the title of the book they are looking to remove, the JSON file then be opened and iterated through to find the desired book.
+Once the user inputs the title of the book they are looking to remove, the JSON file will then be opened and iterated through to find the desired book.
 Once it is found, the book will be removed from the JSON file.

-Once this is completed, the updated JSON file will be written into JSON file using the ```json.dump()``` method.
+Once this is completed, the JSON file will be updated using the  ```json.dump()``` method.

 ### Terminal Outout